-Hingston Hill, sometimes known as Hingston Down, has sitting on its crest one of the more iconic of Dartmoor’s prehistoric ritual features.
+Hingston Hill, sometimes known as Hingston Down, (not to be confused with the other Hingston Down which is near Moretonhampstead) has sitting on its crest one of the more iconic of Dartmoor’s prehistoric ritual features.
 The Bronze Age stone row and cairn circle is also referred as ‘Down Tor stone row’ despite the fact its is actually sited on Hingston Hill.
 If one expands their focus to the surrounding landscape it soon becomes clear this location held some special significance to those early moorland settlers.
 Today there is evidence of their dwellings, burial sites, boundaries and ritual monuments, these come in the form of enclosures, dwellings, cairns, kistvaens, a reaves, a stone row and associated circle.

 As can be seen from the 3D topographical map below the majority of the landscape features are situated on the crest of the hill with the settlements below the ridgeline.
 It is interesting to note that the cluster of three kistvaens are located down slope of the hill and would have been more prominent when viewed from a northerly direction.